Kimserey/BlogArchive/gradientdescent.md

 E = SQUARE ROOT (SIGMA (y' - y)2) / n

-LSE calculates the `least squared error`:
+LSE calculates the `least squares estimate`:
- - `least squared` because it takes the square of each error and apply a square root at the end.
+ - `least squares` because it takes the square of each error.
  - `error` because `y' - y` represents the difference between the estimated value and the real value.
 The square penalizes the error, the larger the difference is, the bigger the error will be.